Shinmera/3d-vectors/README.md

 The `_` can be used anywhere within swizzle operators in order to pad the vector with a zero.

 If you require higher precision than `single-float`s ensure, you can add `:3d-vectors-double-floats` to `*features*` and recompile the library `(asdf:compile-system :3d-vectors :force T)`.
 Similarly, if you want to switch back to `single-float`s, you can remove the feature and recompile.
 Both at the same time is not supported as it would increase complexity in the library massively and make certain operations much slower.

+## Also See

+* [3d-matrices](https://shinmera.github.io/3d-matrices) for Matrix operations in conjunction with this library.